SCIInstitute/SCIRun/docs/user_doc/WorkstationBasics.rst

     cd /$HOME && source picongpu.profile && pic-create $PIC_EXAMPLES/LaserWakefield $PIC_CLONE/myLWFA
     cd $PIC_CLONE/myLWFA && pic-build && tbg -s bash -c $PIC_CFG/1.cfg -t etc/picongpu/bash/mpiexec.tpl $PIC_OUTPUT/lwfa_001 &

-Note that all of the steps described above for setting up, compiling and running the LaserWakefield simulation are present and executerd in the order required.
-A different simulation
+All of the steps described above for setting up, compiling and running the LaserWakefield simulation are present and executed in the order required.
+A different simulation can be set up and run by setting the 4 variables noted above as needed for the new simulation.
+That process is described in detail in the SCIRun With PIConGPU Simulation Tutorial, next.